Four Symbols: In popular culture

 In the Digimon franchise, the Four Holy Beasts are a group of Digimon designed after the Four Symbols.
 Qinglongmon debuted in the anime Digimon Adventure 02.
 In Digimon Tamers, it reappeared along with Zhuqiaomon, Xuanwumon and Baihumon.
 The names are based on Chinese words for Blue Dragon, Red Sparrow, Black Warrior and White Tiger, respectively.

-In the young adult science fantasy novel Iron Widow by Canadian writer Xiran Jay Zhao, several characters pilot mechas inspired by three of the Four Symbols: The Vermilion Bird, The Black Tortoise, and The White Tiger.
+In the young adult science fantasy novel Iron Widow by Canadian writer Xiran Jay Zhao, several characters pilot mechas inspired by three of the Four Symbols: The Vermilion Bird, The Black Turtle-Snake, and The White Tiger.